http://www.publicbroadcasting.net/krwg/news/news.newsmain/article/1/0/1697756/Regional/NMSU.Professor.Patents.Liquid.Organic.Fertilizer

 2004, discloses a method for composting wastes with water and

-effective microorganisms (EM) at a suitable temperature to create
+effective microorganisms (EM) at a suitable temperature to

-a fertilizing compost.
+create a fertilizing compost.

-The present invention comprises generating liquid fertilizer that
+The present invention comprises generating liquid fertilizer

-several potential advantages compared to traditional composting
+fertilizer has several potential advantages compared to

-methods.
-For example, liquid fertilizer is a clean plant-based
+traditional composting methods.
+For example, liquid fertilizer

-fertilizer and does not have the typical problems of weed seeds,
+is a clean plant-based fertilizer and does not have the typical

-pathogens, or high sodium content.
-Also, liquid fertilizer is
+problems of weed seeds, pathogens, or high sodium content.
+Also,

 The present invention preferably uses a plant source,